ybanens/ybanens.github.io/_portfolio/artg_query.md

+---
+title: "Querying the ARTG"
+excerpt: "The Therapeutic Goods Administration (TGA) provides a searchable view of the Australian Register of Therapeutic Goods (ARTG) at [https://compliance.health.gov.au/artg/](https://compliance.health.gov.au/artg/).
+It provides information on parmaceutical goods and medical devices, along with other smaller categories.
+Each entry includes information on the good's Global Medical Device Nomenclature (GMDN) number and description."
+collection: portfolio
+---

 ## Querying the ARTG

 The Therapeutic Goods Administration (TGA) provides a searchable view of the Australian Register of Therapeutic Goods (ARTG) at [https://compliance.health.gov.au/artg/](https://compliance.health.gov.au/artg/).
 It provides information on parmaceutical goods and medical devices, along with other smaller categories.
 Each entry includes information on the good's Global Medical Device Nomenclature (GMDN) number and description.